ChipmunkHand/ChipmunkHand/blog/psx.md

 write ATT true
 ```

 Did this work?
 Of course it didn't.
-Occasionally we could get a message saying it had detected the 0x41 byte indicating the controler had told us it was in digital mode (woohoo!) but nothing other than that.
+Occasionally we could get a message saying it had detected the 0x41 byte indicating the controler had told us it was in digital mode (woohoo!) but nothing other than that (awww :( ).
 Something to be careful of here is writing to the console takes a very long time and messes the timing up, thas was taken into consideration too (not shown here).

-Looking at what was going on with the oscilliscope and logic analyzer, we could see the clock cycle was all over the place - we expected that would be the case anyway, but was not sure how it would affect the controller.
+Looking at what was going on with the oscilliscope and logic analyzer, we could see the clock cycle was all over the shop - we expected that would be the case anyway, but was not sure how it would affect the controller.
 Does the controller time out and reset itself?
 Were we doing something completely wrong?

 ##Further adventures in Yak land